Millbrae, California

-Millbrae is a city located in northern San Mateo County, California, United States.
-To its northeast is San Francisco International Airport, San Bruno is on its northwest, and Burlingame on its southeast.
+Millbrae is a city in northern San Mateo County, California, United States.
+To the northeast is San Francisco International Airport; San Bruno is to the northwest, and Burlingame is to the southeast.
 It is bordered by San Andreas Lake to the southwest.
 The population was 23,216 at the 2020 census.
+Millbrae has Sister City relationships with La Serena, Chile and Mosta, Malta, as well as a friendship city agreement with Hanyu, Japan, Taishan, China, Ramallah, Palestine, and Dongguan, China.

 History

-The Ohlone people have been living in the Bay Area for hundreds of years.
+The oral tradition of the Ohlone people suggests they have been living in the Bay Area for thousands of years.
+Anthropological evidence suggests Ohlone ethnogenesis occurred around 700 CE following a wave of migration from the Central Valley.
+The local Ohlone people are today called the Ramaytush Ohlone; however, this name is a linguistic designation that arose relatively recently.
+Prior to colonization, the Ohlone did not operate as a single consolidated unit; they identified more with their local tribe and village than with the nation at large.
+The several local tribes that lived in the area prior to colonization coalesced into the modern Ramaytush people following the precipitous decline of their population in the 1800s.
 The closest villages to what is now Millbrae were located by the banks of San Bruno Creek, and they are known as Urebure and Siplichiquin.
 A third nearby village—whose original name is unknown—is called CA-SMA-299.
-The local Ohlone people are today called the Ramaytush Ohlone, however this name is a linguistic designation that arose relatively recently.
-Prior to colonization, the Ohlone did not operate as a single consolidated unit; they identified more with their local tribe and village than with the nation at large.
-The several local tribes that lived in the area prior to colonization coalesced into the modern Ramaytush people following the precipitous decline of their population in the 1800s.